-The penalties and punishment for a second offense DUI conviction in California typically involve:
+The penalties and punishment for a second offense DUI conviction1 in California typically involve:

-- 3 to 5 years of summary probation
+- 3 to 5 years of misdemeanor probation

 - A fine of $390, plus penalty assessments.
 This can take the total to nearly $2000.

 - A 2nd Offender DUI school (SB38) that is 18-30 months in length

 - Installation of an ignition interlock device (IID) in the vehicle for 1 year

 - A "mandatory minimum" of 96 hours in the county jail to a maximum sentence of one year.

 In the article to come, our California DUI defense lawyers address the following: